Small Grants

 Who can apply

-Local Authorities, Police Forces, Fire and Rescue Services or UK-based registered charities, legally constituted not-for-profit social enterprises or community interest companies can apply.
-Universities can apply in partnership with another organisation in order to achieve practical outcomes.
+Local Authorities, Police Forces, Fire and Rescue Services, UK-based Universities, UK-based registered charities, legally constituted not-for-profit social enterprises or community interest companies can apply.

 What’s available

-The maximum project length under this grant programme is 24 months.
-In last round, the minimum amount was £10,000 and the maximum was £50,000 over two years in total.
+In this round, the minimum amount that can be applied for is £10k and the maximum is £50k over two years in total.
 All small grants projects should have other sources of funding, cash or in-kind.

 In making decisions, we will take a strategic approach so that a range of different types of project are funded that have the potential to improve road safety outcomes.
 All projects are expected to produce a report and describe how it will be shared and promoted.